 Lead bill sponsors: Delegate Kirill Reznik and Senator Sarah Elfreth

 Great news!
-HB0205 and SB0427 have passed both chambers and have the status of “passed enrolled”, meaning they will be printed and presented to the governor.
-It is not necessary for the governor to sign the bills into law, but he has 30 days to decide whether to do so.
+HB0205 and SB0427 became state law due the great diligence of legislators and advocates for the last three years!
 Thank you Delegate Reznik for his tireless advocacy for this legislation for the past three years, and for the leadership of the Chair of the House Ways & Means Committee, Delegate Anne Kaiser, for her defense of the bill on the house floor.
 Thank you, Senator Cheryl Kagan, for identifying a solution to have the installation of the dispensers be deemed a capitol expense to be included in the state budget, and allowing schools to seek reimbursement.
 Thank you Senator Elfreth and Delegate Reznik in working out the details with their respective committees, the Senate Budget & Taxation Committee and the House Appropriations Committee for securing the funding.
 Thank you, Senator Mary Washington, for your efforts as floor leader in presenting and defending both HB0205 and SB0427 in the senate floor.
 Thank you, Senator Katie Frye Hester, for your comments during senate committee voting session about how asking an elementary school student to request such products from the school nurse – who may or may not be in the school building – is simply not enough.
 Thank you school staff, youth advocates, students, and allied organizations for your support through written and oral testimony.

 Know that the bill did get amended to: